Maby0/CV/README.md

 ### Treganna Primary School (2017 to 2018)
 _Learning Support Assistant_

+- I was responsible for aiding autistic children in their learning in a 1:1 environment.
+- It required a considerable amount of patience and creative thinking to accommodate for their learning difficulties, and further improve the child’s capacity to learn.

 ### Professional Musician (2016 to 2017)
 _Guitarist for professional singer_